lujiaying/MUG-Bench/README.md

-# MUG-Bench
+# MuG

-Benchmarking Multimodal Classification for Tabular, Textual and Visual Game Data
+MuG: a Multimodal Classification Benchmark on Game Data with Tabular, Textual, and Visual Fields

 **Table of Contents**